 \subsection{ET in AR/VR}

 ET is essential for AR/VR applications.
-Typically, ET takes an eye image as input to predict the gaze directions (pitch and yaw angles).
-Eye tracking methods fall into two categories: geometry-based and learning-based approaches.
-Geometric methods assume an explicit eye model (e.g., sphere-on-sphere)~\cite{guestrin2006general,zhu2005eye,liu20203d} and optimize gaze to align predictions with image observations.
-While interpretable and efficient, these methods struggle with large gaze angles and occlusions.
+Typically, ET takes a near-eye image as input and predicts the direction of gaze (\ie pitch and yaw angles).
+Eye tracking methods generally fall into two categories: geometry-based and learning-based.
+Geometric methods assume an explicit eye model (e.g., sphere-on-sphere)~\cite{guestrin2006general,zhu2005eye,liu20203d} and optimize gaze parameters to align model predictions with image observations.
+While interpretable and efficient, these methods often make simplifying assumptions about eye shape, struggling with large gaze angles and occlusion.

 Learning-based methods are now dominant, with CNN and transformer architectures achieving improved robustness and accuracy.
-However, these methods are usually fully supervised and require large amounts of annotated gaze data to generalize across users and conditions.
-For instance, much prior work focuses on webcams or screen-mounted cameras that capture near-frontal eye views and relatively controlled illumination~\cite{zhang2015appearance, zhang2020eth, cheng2022gaze, cheng2022puregaze, kellnhofer2019gaze360}.
-In contrast, head-mounted infrared (IR) cameras in AR/VR headsets operate at extreme off-axis angles with limited field of view, producing images with perspective distortion, partial iris visibility, and strong specularities due to active IR illumination~\cite{kim2019nvgaze, palmero2020openeds2020, fuhl2021teyed, xiao20252gaze, mansour2025enabling}.
-An additional challenge is label quality: even controlled calibration protocols suffer from imperfect fixation and user compliance, introducing supervision noise that is difficult to detect at scale \cite{mansour2025enabling}.
+However, these methods are typically fully supervised, requiring large amounts of annotated gaze data to generalize across users and conditions.
+Much prior work has been developed for webcams or screen-mounted cameras that capture near-frontal eye views under relatively controlled illumination ~\cite{zhang2015appearance, zhang2020eth, cheng2022gaze, cheng2022puregaze, kellnhofer2019gaze360}, where large-scale data collection is comparatively straightforward.
+In contrast, head-mounted infrared (IR) cameras in AR/VR headsets operate at extreme off-axis angles with a limited field of view, producing images with perspective distortion, partial iris visibility, and strong specularities due to active IR illumination~\cite{kim2019nvgaze, palmero2020openeds2020, fuhl2021teyed, xiao20252gaze, mansour2025enabling}, making both data collection and generalization substantially more challenging.
+Compounding this difficulty, even controlled calibration protocols suffer from imperfect fixation and incomplete user compliance, introducing supervision noise that is difficult to detect at scale~\cite{mansour2025enabling}.